Mont Ouareau Hiking Guide

 From Montreal: about a 1h30 drive (120 km)

-From the Mont-Tremblant area: about a 45-to-60 minute drive (60-70 km), depending on if you are leaving from the town of Mont-Tremblant or the ski resort area.
+From the Mont-Tremblant area: about a 45-to-60 minute drive (60-70 km), depending on whether you are leaving from the town of Mont-Tremblant or the ski resort area.

 From Ottawa: about a 2h30 drive (214 km)